josemiguelbayarri/frontMovies/README.md

-# FrontMovies
+# Angular FrontMovies
+This is a platform to rent and watch movies

+## Information
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.,    Node.js, Sequelize and express.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding